 As Jen mentioned in her blog yesterday, we got a bit of a grilling from the Camp Host about attracting bears to the camp site with all manner of stimulants.
 However, after being a little apprehensive, we survived the night intact.

 Re-joining Hwy 212, the Beartooth Highway, it wasn’t long before the scenery started changing again.
 A tighter winding road that for a while plunged several thousand feet before climbing inexorably.
-Up passed the snowline and onto an alpine plateau.
+Up past the snowline and onto an alpine plateau.
 There were many “pull-out” parking areas where photos were possible.
 The road zig-zags from 5,500ft (1675m) to 10940ft (3334m) and down the other side.
 It’s an engineering marvel with amazing views at each turn.

 The town at the bottom of the zig-zag, Red Lodge in Montana is a lovely town with the old buildings bedecked with signs of commercial activity.
 No decay here.
 Perhaps they have the benefit of being on a major tourist route but they haven’t spoiled the village feel with great strip malls.
 Long may that continue.
 Jen shopped and while she was doing that I listened to a Chicago radio station that provided an un-emotive and very balanced line of political discussion.
 Impressive.
 Out of town and north east, we parked just off the main road in a shingle pit, for lunch.
 The sun is shining and it’s about 25oC.
 Most pleasant.

 The drive to Billings, part secondary road and part I-9, was enjoyable.
 Passing a big oil refinery we found a nice city.
 Housing very close to the heart of it.
 Pop approx 109,600.